Cry-Baby of the Week

 The appropriate reaction: Gloating.
 Maybe renting out some extra rooms if you want some additional income.

 The actual reaction: Several owners of houses that are just TOO FUCKING BIG allowed themselves to be interviewed for an article in the New York Observer, in which they actually complained about owning homes that are too large.
 In New York City.
 One of the most expensive cities to live in on the planet.

 Here are some actual quotes from the article:

-"'I realised I hadn’t been up to my library in six months.
-My wife pointed out that neither of us had been to the parlour in the last three,' art dealer Otto Naumann recently confessed to The Observer."
+"'I realized I hadn’t been up to my library in six months.
+My wife pointed out that neither of us had been to the parlor in the last three,' art dealer Otto Naumann recently confessed to The Observer."

 "Prized possessions, like a beloved boat sculpture, were stranded in neglected corners."

 "He laughed, admitting that his 4,500-square foot house was, in fact, a little large for his family of four."